fraserdale/freeCarts/README.md

 # freeCarts
 Free cart management for discords where 'free carts' are available.
 Stops multiple people accessing a cart.

-Before you start using **Discordia**, you will need to make a new Discord bot application.
-If you already have one, you can skip to [[Installing Discordia]].

 ## Creating Discord Applications
 ### Step 1: Navigate to /developers/applications